cjones27/IIC2154-Diagnostic-test/README.md

 # IIC2154-Diagnostic-test

 This repository contains the solution for the diagnostic test of IIC2154 course.
+Gitflow methodology was used for the development.

 ## Installation